Congratulations on successful completion of the Bar examination!

 The steps for completing the TIP Program are as follows:

-- Enroll in the 2016 spring TIP cycle by clicking here.
+- Enroll in the 2016 fall TIP cycle by clicking here.

 - Download the TIP Mentoring Plan and review the required and elective elements.

 - Upon notice by the State Bar of Nevada of your assigned mentor, contact your mentor and set up a schedule for regular meetings.